sjuulberden/hangman/README.md

 - Word list
 - Buttons for inputting letters

+For the design's of the Hangman app see the pictures in the readme folder.

 This app is developed and copyrighted by Thijs Verheul (10003265) and Sjuul Berden (10694498).

 Design's: